 Drill Holes for the Tube Strings

-With the bamboo cut and the nodes drilled, the next step in our bamboo wind chime plans is to cut the holes in the top circle for the tube strings.
+With the bamboo cut and the nodes drilled, the next step is to cut the holes in the top circle for the tube strings.
 In this step, we're assuming an 11-1/2" diameter hardwood circle and five tubes.
-If you decided to use a different diameter circle at the top or more (or less) tubes, you'll need to adjust the math in this step accordingly.
+If you decided to use a different diameter circle at the top, or more (or less) tubes, you'll need to adjust the math in this step accordingly.

 Next, measure the diameter of each piece of bamboo tube at the top.
 You'll be ordering the bamboo sequentially around the chime from longest piece to shortest.

 Divide the diameter of the longest piece in half.
 Mark this distance on either side of the first mark on the circle.
 Where these two marks meet the circle will be the points to drill through holes for the strings of the longest tube.